Search Efficient Binary Network Embedding: Related Work

-The above network embedding algorithms aim to learn task-general node representations in an unsupervised setting, where node class labels are not provided.
-Recently, some supervised network embedding algorithms have also been proposed, such as DMF~\cite{zhang2016collective}, TriDNR~\cite{pan2016tri}, DDRW~\cite{li2016discriminative}, MMDW~\cite{tu2016max}, LANE~\cite{huang2017label}, with the objective of learning discriminative node representations by exerting the power of available node labels.
+Recently, several supervised network embedding algorithms have also been proposed, such as DMF~\cite{zhang2016collective}, TriDNR~\cite{pan2016tri}, DDRW~\cite{li2016discriminative}, MMDW~\cite{tu2016max}, LANE~\cite{huang2017label}, with the objective of learning discriminative node representations by exerting the power of available node labels. \jy{Built upon the success of deep neural networks on grid-structured data (e.g., images), graph neural networks (GNN), such as graph convolutional networks (GCN)~\cite{kipf2016semi} and graph attention networks (GAT)~\cite{velivckovic2017graph}, generalize to learning node embeddings on graphs by passing, transforming, and aggregating node features from the local neighborhood.
+The generated node embeddings can then be used as input to any differentiable prediction layer, e.g., for node classification or link prediction.}

-The continuous network embedding techniques embed network nodes into a continuous Euclidean space, where calculating pairwise similarity between nodes is computationally prohibitive on large-scale networks, which makes node similarity search on large-scale networks infeasible.
+\jy{All of the above network embedding techniques primarily consider embedding network nodes into a continuous Euclidean space, which could be favored by node classification tasks to achieve excellent performance.
+However, calculating pairwise similarity between nodes in a continuous space is computationally expensive, making it infeasible to perform node similarity search on large-scale networks.}